zacharychenot/PythonForDataAnalysisProject/README.md

 http://localhost:5000/Height=/xxx/Weight=/xxx
-And change the xxx values to get the predictions of our model.
+and change the xxx values to get the predictions of our model.

 ![python](https://user-images.githubusercontent.com/96337476/147890574-9a1951e6-ac20-4783-ae41-29eb3e7ebf7b.JPG)